Efficient constructions of the Prefer-same and Prefer-opposite de Bruijn sequences: Proof of Proposition

 \section{Proof of Proposition~\ref{fact:tough2}}

-The proof of this proposition follows the same technical steps as the proof for Proposition~\ref{fact:tough}.
+The proof of this proposition follows similar steps as the proof for Proposition~\ref{fact:tough}; however, the RLE analysis is less complex.
 Recall that $\mathcal{Y}_n$ = {\sc DB}($O, 10^{n-1}$) and $\mathcal{Y}'_n = 0^{n-1}\mathcal{Y}_n$.
-We begin by restating Proposition~\ref{fact:tough2} by reversing the roles of $\beta$ and $\hat \beta$ in its original statement for convenience:
+We restate Proposition~\ref{fact:tough2}, reversing the roles of $\beta$ and $\hat \beta$ from its original statement for convenience: